-Like my old vw, it had a damp carpet which I traced back to a leaking heater matrix.
-I had to strip out seats, carpets and half the dash just to confirm my suspicion.
+Like my old VW, it had a damp carpet which I traced back to a leaking heater matrix.
+I had to strip out seats, carpets, and half the dash just to confirm my suspicion.

-Usually I start with the most likely areas to have hidden problems, bodywork and chassis.
+Usually, I start with the most likely areas to have hidden problems, bodywork, and chassis.
 I’m looking for major signs of metal corrosion.

-Issues like body corrosion always take priority, because as long as rust is alive, it’s eating away your investment.
+Issues like body corrosion always take priority, because as long as the rust is alive, it’s eating away your investment.